GoogleCloudPlatform/datacatalog-tag-engine/README.md

 This branch supports creating and updating aspects in bulk through the Tag Engine API.
 You can create aspects from CSV files on BigQuery, Cloud Storage, Spanner, and Cloud SQL resources using the import config type.
 You can also create dynamic aspects sourced from BigQuery metadata on BigQuery resources (columns, tables, views, datasets) through the dynamic table and column config types.
 See [Part 2](#test-dataplex-api) for more details on how this all works.

 If you're new to Tag Engine, it is an open-source extension to Dataplex.
-It runs on Google Cloud on Cloud Run and Firestore.
-It allows you to create your metadata in bulk which you can source from CSV or BigQuery.
-All the metadata created by Tag Engine is schema based, using either aspect types or tag templates.
-The metadata you create can be attached to datasets, tables or files, and fields.
-Tag Engine is used to import metadata from CSV files and it is also used for dynamic tagging where the metadata is sourced from BigQuery.
-With dynamic tagging, you create configurations that specify how to populate various fields of a tag or aspect using URI paths and SQL expressions.
-Tag Engine runs the configurations on demand or on a schedule.
+It runs on Google Cloud on top of Cloud Run and Firestore.
+It allows you to create structured metadata in bulk, sourced from either CSV or BigQuery.
+All the metadata created by Tag Engine is stored in the catalog entries of Dataplex and Data Catalog.
+The metadata is attached to the catalog entries of datasets, tables, views, files, and fields that exist in BigQuery, Cloud Storage, Cloud SQL or Spanner.
+For more information on Tag Engine's core functions, see [sequence diagrams](docs/sequence_diagrams.md).

 <img src="docs/arch_diagram.png" alt="architecture diagram" width="700"/>

-This README file describes the deployment steps, testing procedures, and some code samples.
+This README file describes the deployment steps, testing procedures, and code samples.
 It is organized into 6 sections:  <br>
 - Part 1: [Deploying Tag Engine v3](#deploy) <br>
 - Part 2: [Testing your Tag Engine API Setup with Dataplex](#test-dataplex-api)
 - Part 3: [Testing your Tag Engine API Setup with Data Catalog](#test-datacatalog-api)  <br>